About the Grants.gov Program Management Office

 Helping the grant community learn more about available opportunities.

-- Centralizing more than 1,000 different grant programs across all 26 federal grant-making agencies awarding more than $500 billion annually.
+- Centralizing more than 1,000 different grant programs across federal grant-making agencies awarding more than $500 billion annually.

 - Standardizing grant information, application packages and processes for finding and applying for federal grants.